Skip to main content

 Woman using a credit card whilst on her laptop

 If you don’t have much of a credit history, it can be difficult to get a loan or a mortgage.
 This is because lenders don’t have much to go on when they are assessing your application.
-This is a common issue for young people who have not borrowed money in the past.
+This is a common issue for younger people who have not borrowed money in the past.

 There are a few things you can do to develop your credit history and improve your score.
-Many lenders offer credit cards specifically designed for building credit.
-Using these on a regular basis and paying the balance off in full will increase your score.
+Many lenders offer credit builder cards specifically designed for this purpose.
+Using one on a regular basis and paying the balance off in full each month will steadily increase your score.

 5. Report mistakes on your credit report